RonFrancesca/AnalysisEssentiamodels-MTGJamendodataset/README.md

 The following modules are necessary to run the notebook: numpy, essentia, json, sklearn, matplotlib.

-All the module will be directly imported running the notebook.
+All the modules will be directly imported running the notebook.

 Essentia will be installed directly running the notebook.